-The Graduate Committee for each student will include the primary advisor and three Unit A faculty.
+The Graduate Exam Committee for each student will include the primary teacher, who also serves as the exam/project advisor, and three Unit A faculty.
 The primary advisor may be one of the three Unit A faculty members.
-The student will meet with the Grad Coordinator to select the Graduate Committee.
+The student will meet with the Graduate Coordinator to select the Graduate Committee.

 Using the “Graduate Comprehensive Exam Evaluation Form,” the committee members will provide a written assessment of the oral exam to both the student and Graduate Coordinator.

 All evaluation forms above can be found on the faculty website.